-Emeritus Prof. John C. Butcher

-Prof. Butcher's research interests are in numerical methods for ordinary differential equations.
+Emeritus Prof. John Butcher Prof. Butcher's research interests are in numerical methods for ordinary differential equations.
 In particular he is a specialist in Runge-Kutta methods and general linear methods and his contributed widely to the theory of order conditions and of both linear and non-linear stability.
 His present projects include the derivation, analysis and practical implementation of methods possessing the "Inherent Runge-Kutta Stability" property.
-He is on the editorial board of "Applied Numerical Mathematics" and "Numerical Algorithms".
-In addition to a PhD, he has a DSc degree for publications in numerical analysis; he is a Fellow of the Royal Society of New Zealand and of the New Zealand Mathematical Society.
-He is the recipient of the New Zealand Mathematical Society Research Award and the Hector Medal of the RSNZ.
+He is on the editorial board of "Applied Numerical Mathematics" and "Numerical Algorithms". addition to a PhD, he has a DSc degree for publications in numerical analysis; he is a Fellow of the Royal Society of New Zealand and of the New Zealand Mathematical Society.
+He is the recipient of the New Zealand Mathematical Society Research Award and the Hector Medal of the RSN7.
 He is the author of two books on numerical methods for differential equations and more than 130 research papers.

-A/Prof. Bruce Calvert (Analysis and Geometry Group)

-has received his PhD from the University of Chicago and has been associated with the Department since 1971.
-Bruce Calvert is interested in nonlinear analysis and related issues.
-His recent work is on monotone and unicursal resistive networks.
+00 00 00 tive networks.
 Other recent work is on the Downs-Thomson effect in traffic flow, treated as a random process.
-Other work is on geometrical characterizations of Minkoski space and Lp spaces in terms of projections which have norm one.
+Other work is on geometrical characterizations of Minkoski space and L_p spaces in terms of projections which have norm one.
 Earlier work is on various topics in nonlinear operators in Banach lattices in paticular, semigroups of nonlinear operators and T-monotone operators with examples of elliptic boundary value problems.

-Prof. Marston Conder (Algebra and Combinatorics Group)
+A/Prof. Bruce Calvert has received his PhD from the University of Chicago and has been associated with the Department since 1971.

+Bruce Calvert is interested in nonlinear analysis and related issues.
+His recent work is on monotone and unicursal resis-

+Prof.Marston Conder:

-Marston Conder is Co-Director (with our Distinguished Alumni Professor Vaughan Jones) of the New Zealand Institute of Mathematics and its Applications (the NZIMA).
+Combinatorial group theory, graph theory, discrete computation, symmetries of maps and surfaces the New Zealand Institute of Mathematics and its Applications (the NZIMA).
 He is especially interested in the fields of combinatorial group theory, graph theory, discrete computation, and the symmetries of maps and surfaces.